What goes through my mind when I'm editing a travel story?

 Editing, after all, is an intensive process of cogitation and organization.
 If the writer’s job is to tell a story, the editor’s role is to make sure that story is told in the most effective way and that it aligns with the voice of the publication.

-In an increasingly squeezed environment – where manuscript editors are doing double or quintuple duty as producers, copy editors, fact checkers, and publishers – writers who can think like editors and anticipate their needs will have the competitive advantage.
+In an increasingly squeezed environment – where manuscript editors are doing double or quintuple duty as producers, copy editors, fact-checkers, and publishers – writers who can think like editors and anticipate their needs will have a competitive advantage.

 It boils down to this: The less work we editors have to do on your stuff, the more assignments we will give you.

-Here are five questions I ask myself when editing a piece:
+Here I answer the five questions I ask myself when editing a piece.

 Like a building made without a foundation or frames or beams, a story collapses without a proper structure.

 Your piece should have a strong and logical underpinning.